Sneezedip/data-organizer/README.md

+Overview
-This program is designed to work with a database stored in an excel file.
-The database contains information about individuals, including their name, age, and rank.
-The program allows the user to sort the database by age or by rank and also provides a search function to find individuals based on their name, age, or rank.
-The program outputs the sorted or searched database and also gives the user the option to save the output in a txt file.
+This program is a tool for managing and searching a database of clients.
+The program can sort the data by age or rank and allow the user to search for clients based on their name, age, or rank.

-This program makes use of the Pandas library to read, manipulate, and sort the data stored in the excel file.
-The program has a clear and straightforward user interface, making it easy to use for someone with basic knowledge of programming.

-Copyright © 2023 Sneezedip.
-All rights reserved.

-This program is free for users to use, modify and distribute for personal or commercial purposes.
-Sneezedip holds no responsibility for any outcomes resulting from the use of this program.
+Features
+Sort the database by age or rank
+Search for clients by name, age, or rank
+Save the results to a .txt file
+Requirements
+Python 3
+Pandas library
+Usage
+Run the script main.py
+Choose one of the options: sort by age, sort by rank, or search for a client.
+Follow the prompt instructions.
+Copyright
+Copyright (C) 2023 Sneezedip.
+This program is free software: you can redistribute it and/or modify it under the terms of the MIT License.
+See the LICENSE file for more details.